 Need another Asian-inspired recipe?
 Try chicken pad thai, Asian chicken wings, or Korean shredded beef tacos.

-gochujang noodles in a wok with mushrooms and green onion
+gochujang noodles in a wok with mushrooms and green onion.

-Reasons I Love These Gochujang Noodles
+You’ll Love these Gochujang Noodles

 The sauce: Sticky rice noodles are tossed in a sweet, spicy Gochujang sauce and topped with crispy caramelized mushrooms.